sheikh92areeb/fundamental-of-web-development/CSS/Exercises/README.md

 ## Exercise 3
 ### multicolor website
-Create a multicolor website which can change color using CSS Variables
+Create a multicolor website which can change color using CSS Variables.

+## Exercise 4
+### Design Layout
+Design a web layout which contains navbar, main box, 2 boxes in main box, second box with some text and border radius and footer.